¶¡ÏãÔ°AV

 Your Finances

-Tuition affordability can influence your decisions on course loads and ultimately the time it takes for degree completion.
+Tuition fees can influence your decision on course loads and the time it takes for degree completion.
 On the other hand, graduating sooner means entering the workforce and earning a professional salary sooner than later.
 Try to think about:

 • Tuition and student fees, including textbook costs, and your ability to pay on time

-• Your current finances and any access to financial supports from family members
+• Your personal finances and any access to financial support from family members

 • Financial aid like scholarships, awards, bursaries, loans (i.e. eligibility for some depend on minimum course load requirements)